Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear wave equation: Introduction

 In Section \ref{sec:notation}, we define our notations.
 In particular, we take the viewpoint of defining fractional Sobolev norms on $\Gamma$ via Fourier series, which is very useful later on, in Section \ref{crucial}.

-In Section \ref{description}, we introduce the problem, which until the final Section is assumed set with an initial configuration $\Omega^s(0)$ for the solid which has the same volume as the reference configuration $\os$ of the solid (where the wave equation is written), namely $|\os|=|\Omega^s(0)|$.
-The problem is set with periodic boundary conditions in the canonical horizontal directions.
+In Section \ref{description}, we introduce the problem, which is set with {\bf periodic boundary conditions in the canonical horizontal directions}.
 We then identify the canonical equilibrium.
 This problem also has an infinite number of special solutions, with zero velocity in the fluid phase, a flat interface, and where the dynamics in the solid is dictated by a one dimensional linear wave equation with homogenous Dirichlet conditions for the vertical component of the displacement.
 We call these special solutions {\it flat interface solutions} of the problem, and we establish later in this paper that they describe the behaviour of the system in large time, when the initial data is close enough to the canonical equilibrium.

 In Section \ref{ALE}, we introduce our Arbitrary Lagrangian representation of the problem via a Stokes extension problem (and not the standard Lagrangian coordinates in the fluid), in order to obtain global in time existence.
-The interest of this choice of representation is explained in the next paragraph.
+The fundamental interest of this choice of representation is explained in Section \ref{crucial}.
 We then introduce our functional framework, with in particular a dissipative norm (associated with the viscosity in the fluid).
-We finally state our main Theorems and remind some of the properties of the pressure and its first time derivative that are used extensively in this paper.
-We then finally write down the variational problems respectively associated with the system (\ref{ale}) and its first and second time differentiated versions.
+We finally state our main Theorems and write down the variational problems respectively associated with the system (\ref{ale}) and its first and second time differentiated versions.

+In Section \ref{sectionpressure}, we gather needed estimates for the pressure that will be used later on.

 In the crucial Section \ref{crucial}, we show that first order horizontal derivatives of the displacement $\eta$ (evaluated from the solid phase $\os$) are controlled on the boundary in $L^2(0,T;H^{\frac 3 2}(\g))$ in terms of the dissipative norm in the fluid.
 This is a surprising result, as $\eta$ is not part of the dissipative norm a priori.
 This is why we choose to work with an extension operator of $\eta$ from $\g$ to $\of$ with an Arbitrary Lagrangian representation, as a priori the standard Lagrangian map in the fluid may not have this dissipative behaviour.